ryanrolds/screeps-bot-choreographer/README.md

 Uploading of built TS+JS can be done by running `grunt upload`.

+## Stats

+Statistics for the dashboards are written to memory under `stats`.
+Its setup to be consumed by [my fork of screeps-grafana](https://github.com/ryanrolds/screeps-grafana).

 ## Operation

 The AI will focus on establishing an economy, build, repair, and defend the colonies.
 The build manager will spawn at least one Upgrader and will add more if there is energy above the defense reserve.